• Skip to main content

 Instructions

-• Combine the water, soy sauce, brown sugar and mirin in large ziploc bag and add the chicken thighs.
+• Combine the water, soy sauce, brown sugar, and mirin in large zipper bag and add the chicken thighs.
 Press out as much air as you can and seal the bag.
 Let this sit in the fridge for at least an hour.

 • When you're ready to grill the chicken, turn the broiler on and move the oven rack up to the upper position.
 Put a wire rack on a baking sheet (I use the rack out of my toaster oven), and put the chicken thighs skin side down onto the rack (the idea is to keep the meat elevated off the pan).